 Complex Commercial SATCOM Solutions (CS3)

 GSA's SATCOM contracts have been designated Best-in-Class (BIC).
 BIC means that it's a preferred government wide solution because it provides an opportunity to use the federal government's buying power.
-SATCOM contracts include the IT Schedule 70 Special Item Numbers 132-54 and 132-55, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.
+SATCOM contracts include the MAS Information Technology Special Item Numbers (SINs) 132-54 and 132-55, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.

 Complex Commercial SATCOM Solutions allows federal agencies to build large, complex, customsatellite solutions.
 Solutions include satellite transport (bandwidth), fixed or mobile satellite service, and service-enabling components such as terminals, handsets, and tail circuits with engineering services to integrate, operate, and maintain the solution.